caseyrfsmith/walkthrough-kit/docs/guide/index.md

 1. A complete React component library (that you own and customize)
 2. JSON data files for each walkthrough

-All you have to do is add the component to your site
+All you have to do is add the component to your site.

-::: note
-This is a starter kit, not a maintained product.
-Once generated, the code is yours to modify, extend, and maintain however you want.
+:::tip This is a starter kit, not a maintained product.
+After you generate the code, it's yours to modify, extend, and maintain however you want.
 :::

 ## Features